okta/okta-auth-js/README.md

 })
 ```

-However, if you're using a bundler like [Webpack](https://webpack.github.io/) or [Browserify](http://browserify.org/), you can simply import the module or require using CommonJS.
+However, if you're using a bundler like [Webpack](https://webpack.github.io/) or [Rollup](https://rollupjs.org/) you can simply import or require the module.

 ```javascript
 // ES module